sts10/sts10.github.io/_posts/2022-11-10-mastodon-two-factor-authentication.markdown

 ![Go to Account](/img/mastodon-two-factor/2-account.png)

-Next, click the "Two-factor auth" sub-section.
+Next, click in to the "Two-factor auth" sub-section.

 ![Go to Two-factor auth](/img/mastodon-two-factor/3-two-factor.png)